Sorry, you need to enable JavaScript to visit this website.

 Man and woman in a lab

-We remain committed to designing 100% of our plastic packaging for recycling.
-By 2025, we expect that more than 95% of it will be.
-To date, 85.8% of our total packaging is already recyclable or reusable.
-Out of this, 81.9% of our plastic packaging is designed for recycling in dedicated recycling facilities - but we know we have more work to do.
+3. Ultimately, we aim to get to 100% of our packaging designed for recycling, but have acknowledged publicly that it will be difficult to achieve this by 2025, due to technical and supply challenges.
+It remains our objective as part of our commitment to ensure that all our packaging is recyclable and reusable.
+We know we have more work to do.
 As the world's largest food and beverage company, our actions matter, and we are committed to putting our size and scale to work.

-We are on track to reduce our use of virgin plastics in packaging by one third by 2025 and are pioneering alternative packaging materials to facilitate recycling.
-We have already achieved a reduction of 10.5% as of year-end 2022.
+4. We are on track to reduce our use of virgin plastics in packaging by one third by 2025 and are pioneering alternative packaging materials to facilitate recycling.
+We have already achieved a reduction of 14.9% as of year-end 2023.
 Packaging plays an important role in safely delivering high-quality food and drinks to consumers, and in reducing food loss and waste.
 We need to consider alternatives carefully before making changes to packaging, whether plastic, paper, metal, or glass.

 In early 2020, we announced an investment of up to CHF 2 billion to lead the shift from virgin plastics to food-grade recycled plastics, and to accelerate the development of innovative packaging solutions.
 Collaboration and collective action are vital for transforming how packaging is managed at end of life, particularly if we are to advance the circular economy.
-Recognizing this, we opened the Institute of Packaging Sciences in 2019 to enable us to accelerate our efforts to bring functional, safe and more sustainable packaging solutions to the market and to address the global challenge of plastic packaging waste.
+Recognizing this, we opened the Institute of Packaging Sciences in 2019 to enable us to accelerate our efforts to bring functional, safe and more sustainable packaging solutions to the market and to address the global challenge of packaging waste.

 In addition to the work of the Institute, we are working with value chain partners, industry associations and the civil society to explore different packaging concepts to shape a waste-free future.
 Such system-wide change takes time, but we are committed to creating a world without waste and delivering on the commitments we have made to achieve this.